adorcy/3420ISQAAssignment1/DFD_Dictionary.md

 ####Scan for Licenses - The process that scans the submitted software for OSS licenses and returns the results to the Manage Software Package for License Scanning process.

-####Query Database for Packages and Associated Licenses based on project information - This is the process that handles the developer and manager Project information and Corresponding Licenses Request requests.
+####Query Database for Packages and Associated Licenses and vulnerabilities based on project information - This is the process that handles the developer and manager Project information and Corresponding Licenses Request requests.

 ####Query database for policy documents based on project information - This is the process that handles the developer and manager policy documents request requests